mikegirenko/coding-dojo/README.md

 1. program to parse arguments
         a) accept list of arguments
         b) pass it to parser
-        c) ask parser for a flag
+        c) ask parser for value of a specific flag
 2. parser
-        a) schema specifying what arguments accepted
+        a) accept schema which specifies which arguments accepted
             * flag is one character preceded by minus sign (-)
-            * flag value
-            * value can be zero or one value
+            * flag value which can be zero or one value
         b) verify list of arguments matches the schema
         c) specify number of flags, types, and accepted values
-        d) return specific flag to program
+        d) return specific flag and it's value to the program
+        e) return suitable default value, if flag missing it